The "Hotel zum Römischen Kaiser" at Vienna's Freyung

 The right half of the former hotel in 1900 (A-Wn, EP 452 - C)

-The significance of this building for Schubert's work in his hometown was not forgotten in the twentieth century.
-On 26 May 1929, at the instigation of the Vienna Schubertbund, a plaque on the house Renngasse 1 was unveiled in the presence of the Federal Minister of Education, the Dean of the University, numerous other prominent cultural personalities and descendants of Franz Schubert's brother Ferdinand.
-The main part of this memorial had been designed by the sculptor Robert Ullmann (1903-1966).
+In the twentieth century, the significance of this building for Schubert's work was not forgotten in his hometown.
+On 26 May 1929, at the instigation of the Vienna Schubertbund, a plaque on the house Renngasse 1 was unveiled in the presence of the Federal Minister of Education, the Dean of the University, numerous other prominent cultural personalities, and descendants of Franz Schubert's brother Ferdinand.
+The main part of this memorial had been designed by the sculptor Robert Ullmann (1903–1966).
 It consisted of a relief of a shepherd with a sheep slung around his neck and a tablet.
-The inscription on the plaque (whose unveiling seems to have been originally scheduled for the Schubert anniversary of 1928) read:
+The inscription on the plaque (whose unveiling seems to have been originally scheduled for the Schubert anniversary of 1928) read as follows.

 Franz Schubert trat in diesem Hause als Tondichter zum erstenmal vor die Öffentlichkeit: Am 1.
 März 1818 mit einer Ouverture im italienischen Stil, am 28.
 Februar 1819 mit seinem Liede »Schäfers Klagelied«.
 Wiener Schubertbund 1929.